Last Updated: January 3, 2020

 So to determine if something is in the public domain, you must first learn the year of first publication.
 And then if it was published before 1989, learn if it was published with a copyright notice.

-- If it wasn’t and the work was published in or before 1977, then the work has fallen in the public domain.
+- If it wasn’t and the work was published in or before 1977, then the work has fallen into the public domain.

 - If it wasn’t and the work was published between 1978 and 1989, then this could be “fixed”.
 To “fix” it, the work had to be registered with the U.S. Copyright Office within five years of publication.
 If it wasn’t registered, then the work has fallen into the public domain.